Belloche/DraftShare/Journal.md

 4-28-21

 I fixed UserPage so it displays the right information!
 Now to figure out upvoting and downvoting, change password, and a Search.
 ALso going to deploy the new WAR to AWS.

+5-3-21

+Implementing the Hipo api is going very slowly.
+Just can't figure out how to get the results from the url into a readable array.
+I feel like I'm this close to crushing it but only time will tell.